Monotonic Transformation Invariant Multi-task Learning: Abstract

 \section{Abstract}

-Multitask learning (MTL) algorithms typically rely on schemes that combine different task losses or their gradients through weighted averaging.
+Multi-task learning (MTL) algorithms typically rely on schemes that combine different task losses or their gradients through weighted averaging.
 These methods aim to find Pareto stationary points by using heuristics that require access to task loss values, gradients, or both.
-In doing so, a central challenge arises because task losses can be arbitrarily, nonaffinely scaled relative to one another, causing certain tasks to dominate training and degrade overall performance.
+In doing so, a central challenge arises because task losses can be arbitrarily scaled relative to one another, causing certain tasks to dominate training and degrade overall performance.
 A recent advance in cooperative bargaining theory, the Direction-based Bargaining Solution (\dibs), yields Pareto stationary solutions immune to task domination because of its invariance to monotonic nonaffine task loss transformations.
 However, the convergence behavior of \dibs~in nonconvex MTL settings is currently not understood.
-To this end, we prove that under standard assumptions, a subsequence of \dibs~iterates converges to a Pareto stationary point when task losses are possibly nonconvex, and propose \texttt{DiBS-MTL}, a computationally efficient adaptation of \dibs~to the MTL setting.
-Finally, we validate \texttt{DiBS-MTL} empirically on standard MTL benchmarks, showing that it achieves competitive performance with state-of-the-art methods while maintaining robustness to nonaffine monotonic transformations that significantly degrade the performance of existing approaches, including prior bargaining-inspired MTL methods.
+To this end, we prove that under standard assumptions, a subsequence of \dibs~iterates converges to a Pareto stationary point when task losses are nonconvex, and propose \texttt{DiBS-MTL}, an adaptation of \dibs~to the MTL setting which is more computationally efficient that prior bargaining-inspired MTL approaches.
+Finally, we empirically show that \texttt{DiBS-MTL} is competitive with leading MTL methods on standard benchmarks, and it drastically outperforms state-of-the-art baselines in multiple examples with poorly-scaled task losses, highlighting the importance of invariance to nonaffine monotonic transformations of the loss landscape.
 Code available at \url{https://github.com/suryakmurthy/dibs-mtl}